-Chairman Crenshaw, Ranking Member Serrano, and distinguished Members of this Subcommittee:
+Chairman Boozman, Ranking Member Coons, and distinguished Members of this Subcommittee:

-Thank you for inviting me today to present my perspective on the problems taxpayers are facing in their dealings with the Internal Revenue Service.1
+Thank you for inviting me to submit this statement regarding the proposed budget of the Internal Revenue Service for FY 2016.1

 In my 2014 Annual Report to Congress, I designated inadequate taxpayer service as the #1 most serious problem for our nation's taxpayers.
 This year, taxpayers are receiving the worst levels of taxpayer service since at least 2001, when the IRS implemented its current performance measures.